November 29, 2025

 AN IMMERSIVE WALK

-Although they are thousands of years apart from each other in time, the advocacy of Bathsheba for her son to be king and the powerful witness of Diana Beresford-Kroeger for the Boreal forest, hold a similar passion: a desire for a tomorrow full of the promise of new life.
+Although they are thousands of years apart from each other in time, the advocacy of Bathsheba for her son to be king and the powerful witness of Diana Beresford-Kroeger for the boreal forest, hold a similar passion: a desire for a tomorrow full of the promise of new life.
 Bathsheba's story as told in 2 Samuel and 1 Kings is framed by her relationship to King David and the lengths he went to in order to have her.
 She has experienced abuse and trauma from the forced separation from her husband who is killed by David.
 But hidden in the story is Bathsheba's own determination to keep the House of David alive, by ensuring that Solomon comes to power.

 On the other side of time, Diana Beresford-Kroeger speaks of forests that hold "genetic memory," referring perhaps to the way that the rings of trees offer scientists historical record of previous ecological challenges like drought or fire.
 In To Speak for the Trees, she writes about the ways in which trees convey knowledge to each other, transferring their embodied memory.
 She teaches us that like Jesus, Creation itself has ancestors.